Vadbeg/ai-commerce-bot/frontend/PROMPT.md

 ---

 > **Store Assistant:**
-> Good question — and no unfortunately, the **Standard** plan wouldn't cover that kind of damage.
-The **Premium** one does, plus it includes battery replacement and roadside support if anything happens.
+> No, unfortunately — the Standard plan wouldn't cover that.
+The Premium one does, plus it includes battery replacement and roadside support.

 **Customer:**
-Got it, got it — then let's go with the Premium one, i guess.
+Got it, Premium then.

 ---